Camera Lucida

 Credits

-Co-Creation/Performer Alicia Morrison, Dommix Round, James Silcock, Meg Ohsada
+Performer·Co-Creation Alicia Morrison, Dommix Round, James Silcock, Meg Ohsada

 Choreographer & Director RHA Sinae, CHOI Kisub

-Assistant Director CHOI Heebeom
+Assistant Director CHOI Huibeom

 Lighting Design KONG Yeonhwa

-Stage Manager Jo Eunjin
+Stage Manager LEE Youngkyu

-NaAC Management Ashley Brodeur
+NaAC Creative Producer Ashley Brodeur

 Executive Producer JANG, Soohye